Mouawiya Syasneh

-Mouawiya Syasneh (Arabic: معاوية الصياصنة; born 1996 or 1997) is a Syrian protester and soldier.
-In March 2011, then 14 or 15-year-old Syasneh and his friends spray-painted anti-government graffiti on the walls of their school in Daraa, leading to their arrest and torture.
+Mouawiya Syasneh (معاوية الصياصنة; born 1996 or 1997) is a Syrian protester and soldier.
+In March 2011, then 14 or 15-year-old Syasneh and his friends spray-painted anti-government graffiti on the walls of their school in Daraa, leading to their arrest.
 Many credited the graffiti incident as a trigger for the onset of widespread protests against the regime of President Bashar al-Assad, which ultimately escalated into the Syrian civil war.

 Early life

 Mouawiya Syasneh was born to a conservative Sunni Muslim family in the southern Syrian city of Daraa, which was later considered the "cradle of the Syrian revolution".
 Syasneh described his challenges under Assad's authoritarian rule, with the arrival of security chief Atef Najib worsening conditions and intensifying public dissatisfaction due to increasing atrocities committed before and during the Siege of Daraa by the Syrian Arab Army, where accusations arose of torture and extrajudicial killings of dissidents.
 In particular, the Syrian Arab Army detained and tortured dissidents accused of making graffiti against the Assad government.